 Download this guide to discover what to look for, common mistakes to avoid, vendor evaluation tips, implementation strategies, and a checklist to get your project off to a great start.

-What Is a CRM — and Why Does It Matter?
+What Is CRM Software — and Why Does It Matter?

-At its core, a CRM is a software platform designed to manage interactions with your customers and prospects.
-It brings together data from sales, marketing, customer service, and more to provide a holistic view of your customer relationships.
+At its core, a CRM is a business software platform designed to manage interactions with your customers and prospects.
+It brings together data from sales, marketing, customer service team, and more to provide a holistic view of your customer relationships.

 The right CRM helps you: